Harry556/Crazy_Snake/README.md

   Players are allowed to choose their favored difficulty before starting the game to maximize the gaming experience.
  ### Save and Load
   **Crazy Snake** allows player to save and load the game progress.
- ### Rankings
-  The score of the players will be recorded on the in-game leaderboard.
-  Name of player can be edited everytime so that multiple players can compare their scores.

 ## :seedling: Introduction to Game rules (by Huang xinghai)